What are crabs (pubic lice)?

 - Practice safe sex and consider examining yourself and your partner for signs of lice before engaging in sexual activity.

-- If you or your partner have been diagnosed with pubic lice, both should undergo treatment to prevent reinfestation.
+- If you or your partner has been diagnosed with pubic lice, both should undergo treatment to prevent reinfestation.

 Regular sexual health check-ups can also help detect and manage pubic lice and other sexually transmitted infections.